 - When you are finished, you can click on the "Send for review" button at the end of the page.

-Most translation is usually done with an offline translation tool.
-One of the most common is PoEdit, which is free software and has a big community of users.
+If you do not have a reliable Internet connection, you can also download and translate the files locally on your computer.
+One of the most common editors is PoEdit, which is free software and has a big community of users.
 The exact steps in translation using an offline tool depend on your tool of choice, but should follow the following steps:

 - Download the files from transifex.net you want to translate,